ZPetrovich/springboot-aws-template-demo/README.md

 ## 🔁 About This Demo Version

 This is a simplified version of the full Starter Kit.
-It's designed to show the overall structure and Terraform-based deployment — with minimal code and 1 working endpoint.
+It's designed to show the overall structure and Terraform-based deployment — with minimal code and one working endpoint.

 <p align="center">
   <video